ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 First of all, it is necessary to configure the **Access & Security** tab to enable access to the desired instances.

-The steps to complete this action, are:
+The steps to complete this are:

 1. Go to the first tab of the Access & Security menu called **Security groups** and define a new security groups:
     - Click on **Create security Group** and define the name and description of the security group.